Paul Tuttle

 Paul Tuttle (1918 – August 2, 2002) was an American designer known primarily for his work in furniture design, and secondarily for his work in interior design and architectural design.
 Tuttle had no formal education in design, instead drawing influence from his own experience and the mentorship of well known designers such as Alvin Lustig, Welton Becket, and Frank Lloyd Wright.
 Tuttle designed furniture for over 50 years, resulting in a body of work that included both manufactured and custom made furniture.

 Early life

 Tuttle was born in St. Louis, Missouri, growing up during the Great Depression.
 As a young man, he served in India during World War II.
-Upon his return, Tuttle applied to the Art Center School in Los Angeles, but was not accepted.
+Upon his return, Tuttle applied to the ArtCenter College of Design in Pasadena, California, but was not accepted.
 Despite this, he decided to audit a class there taught by Alvin Lustig.
 His talent was noticed by the instructor, who hired Tuttle to work in his studio.